Timeline for Faculty Fellow Selection

 - Fellowship Begins: July/August

-To be eligible for selection as a faculty fellow, a candidate must be a tenured full professor; a tenured associate professor; or a full-time non tenure-track faculty member who has at least five years of service at USC, who:
+To be eligible for selection as a faculty fellow, a candidate must be a practitioner-track, clinical-track, or teaching-track faculty member or a tenured full or associate professor with at least four years’ teaching experience at USC, who:

 - Is committed to the idea that superior scholarship and teaching go hand-in-hand.